 ESG strategy is a critical component of socially responsible investing or socially conscious or ethical investing.
 It is an investment strategy that seeks to generate long-term competitive financial returns and positive social/environmental impact.
 Investors who employ this strategy often combine traditional stock analysis with the ESG criteria to make their investment decisions.
-The idea is that there are three distinct factors that can impact the well being of a company, which is not necessarily captured in the financial records.
+The idea is that there are three distinct factors that can impact the well-being of a company, which are not necessarily captured in the financial records.

 It’s no little surprise that ESG strategy is gaining traction as research has shown that this method of investment can reduce portfolio risk, generate competitive investment returns and help investors feel good about the stocks they own.
 In addition, research has shown that companies that exhibit favorable traits using the ESG strategy tend to perform better in the long run than countries that don’t.
 This is a critical reason that ESG issues are given critical consideration alongside financial factors in the mainstream analysis of investments.

 To gain a better understanding of this strategy, let’s demystify the ESG acronym to highlight how investors use it for investment decisions.

 The E in ESG stands for Environmental, and it covers the variety of elements that illustrates the effects of a company’s activities on the earth in both positive and negative ways.
 It is also used to analyze the environmental risks of a company and how the company is managing the risks.